One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Enjoy an incredible sunset from the Miradouro da Serra do Pilar | Image courtesy of Everaldo Coelho on Unsplash

-Finish the day with a stroll along the Vila Nova de Gaia waterfront and maybe some more port wine for dessert.
+Then finish your fun-packed day with a stroll along the Ribeira or Vila Nova de Gaia waterfront and maybe some (more) port wine for dessert.

 Porto at night

-Stroll along the Vila Nova de Gaia Waterfront after dinner
+Stroll along the Vila Nova de Gaia waterfront after dinner for views like this

 Where to stay in Porto

 To follow this itinerary, we recommend booking (at least) 2 nights (for a full day of exploration).
-Our recommendations are close to the major sights and won’t break the bank:
+Our recommendations are well-located (within walking distance to major sights and/or public transport), quiet and comfortable, and won’t break the bank:

 $ is USD50 and below. $$$$ is USD150 and above.
 A marks where we stayed and would highly recommend to our friends and family.